yabwe/medium-editor/UPGRADE-5.md

   * `cleanPastedHTML` -> `paste.cleanPastedHTML`

 ### Placeholder Options
-* Options controlling the placeholders extension are now passed as a `'placeholder'` object inside the outer options object.
+* Options controlling the placeholder extension are now passed as a `'placeholder'` object inside the outer options object.
   * `placeholder` -> `placeholder.text`

 ### Other Options